How to End an Emotional Affair with a Co-Worker

 However, research doesn’t bear that out.
 Most workplace affairs are more the result of poor boundaries, not necessarily terrible marriages.

 It’s fair to ask…why were you vulnerable?
 If you’ve been married for 20 years or more, doesn’t it make sense that your real relationship may need some attention?

 But more importantly, what did you learn about yourself?
 Your integrity?
 Who was the person who delighted in your emotional affair partner’s attention?

-But maybe you might want to be more curious about how you’ve settled in your marriage.
-It may not be a disaster, but perhaps it needs some work.
+But you might want to be more curious about how you’ve settled in your marriage.
+It may not be a disaster, but it needs some work.
 Take a good look at the powerful feelings that were aroused by your emotional affair.